davekinkead/thesis/chapters/03-questioning-the-jury-theory/lit-review.md

 Franz's Definition of CJT:

-> Roughly stated, the classic Condorcet Jury Theorem1 (CJT) asserts that if a group (jury, population, etc.) takes a majority vote between two alternatives of which exactly one is objectively “correct”, and if the voters satisfy two technical conditions, competence and independence, then the probability that the majority picks the correct alternative increases to one (certainty) as the group size tends to infinity.
+> Roughly stated, the classic Condorcet Jury Theorem (CJT) asserts that if a group (jury, population, etc.) takes a majority vote between two alternatives of which exactly one is objectively “correct”, and if the voters satisfy two technical conditions, competence and independence, then the probability that the majority picks the correct alternative increases to one (certainty) as the group size tends to infinity.

 Central Claim: "unfortunately, in each case exactly one of the premises is not justified." p56